jeffreyrdcs/archive-downloader/README.md

 test_dl.get(config_file='test_dl.config')
 ```

-Only .jpg will be downloaded.
+Only .jpg files will be downloaded to the specified destination directory.